chandlersutherland/e19/README.md

 # e19
 library prep for somatic mutation sequencing

-`re_simulation.py`: simulates digestion of genome, outputing a fasta file of fragments of the desired size, a corresponding bed file, and a .csv file with per chormosome coverage.
+`re_simulation.py`: simulates digestion of genome, outputing a fasta file of fragments of the desired size, and a corresponding bed file.
 Also an option to simulate 150PE reads on these fragments, outputing the actual sequenced reads is available.

 `re_mapping.sh`: map simulated reads to the genome, and use samtools coverate to generate a .tsv file for the whole genome, the gene space, and NLRs specifically.